 Today, CRHS boasts an impressive and highly trained medical staff and other healthcare professionals who represent a range of specialties and are dedicated to the well-being of every patient in their care.
-Licensed for 154 beds, Columbus Regional Healthcare System is a not-for-profit organization accredited by the Joint Commission on Accreditation of Healthcare Organizations and is governed by a local board of trustees.
+Licensed for 154 beds, Columbus Regional Healthcare System is a not-for-profit organization accredited by DNV GL Healthcare.

-In November 2007, the board of trustees selected Carolinas HealthCare System to assume management of CRHS.
+In November 2007, the board of trustees selected Atrium Health, (formerly Carolinas HealthCare System) to assume management of CRHS.

 Atrium Health (formerly Carolinas HealthCare System) is one of the nation’s leading healthcare organizations, connecting patients with on-demand care, world-class specialists and the region’s largest primary care network.
 A recognized leader in healthcare delivery, quality and innovation, our foundation rests on providing clinically excellent and compassionate care.

 Columbus Regional Healthcare System is continually recognized locally and nationally for our commitment to delivering efficient, quality care.
 We are proud of our team and the recognition that we receive from many of the top accrediting and ranking organizations in the industry.

 Columbus Regional is accredited by DNV GL – Healthcare.